coder/docs/admin/workspace-providers/deployment/ec2.md

    - **AMI ID**: the Amazon machine image ID to be used when creating the EC2 instances; the machine image used must contain and start a Docker daemon.
-     If blank, Coder defaults to an image that meets the requirements
+     If blank, Coder defaults to an image that meets the requirements.
+If you selected a supported AWS region, this will auto-populate with a supported AMI (though you are welcome to change it)
    - **Instance types**: Optional.
 The EC2 instance types that users can provision using the workspace provider.
 Provide each instance type on a separate line; wildcard characters are allowed
    - **AMI SSH username**: the SSH login username used by Coder to connect to EC2 instances.
-Must be set if you provide a custom AMI ID
+Must be set if you provide a custom AMI ID (this value may be auto-populated depending on the AMI you choose))
    - **Root volume size**: the storage capacity to be reserved for the copy of the AMI
    - **Docker volume size**: the storage capacity used for the Docker daemon